 - Coaches are responsible for assisting student-athletes in acquiring the necessary knowledge and skills of basketball, as well as promoting desirable personal and social traits in student-athletes under their direction.

 - Coaches perform their duties on the basis of careful preparation, ensuring that their instruction is current and accurate.
 They use practices for which they are qualified and continually acquire new knowledge and skills.

 - Coaches accurately represent the competence, training and experience of themselves and their colleagues.

-- Coaches honor all professional relationships with athletes, colleagues, officials, media and the public.
+- Coaches honor all professional relationships with student-athletes, colleagues, officials, media and the public.
 They avoid conflicts of interest and exploitation of those relationships, especially by outside parties.